-Ramadan is a blessed month for Muslims when people concentrate their commitments to God and faith.
-It is a month where they fast from predawn till sunset for 29 or 30 days.
+Ramadan is a blessed month for Muslims all over the world.
+It is a month when people concentrate their commitments to God and faith.
+It is a month where they fast from predawn till sunset for 29 or 30 days, depending on the cycle of the moon.
 It is the ninth month of the Islamic calendar which is lunar.
 The day duration therefore varies according to the season and country where fasting takes place.
 During fasting hours, no food or drink is consumed.

 Benefits of fasting:

-Other than the spiritual and religious benefits, Ramadan fasting have some proven medical benefits for both the physical and the mental health.
-It allows your digestive system to rest and helps in lowering the blood glucose and cholesterol levels as well as blood pressure, and of course helps you lose weight and get in shape.
-On the mental level, it helps in self-discipline and control, and teaches you to avoid bad habits like anger and helps you start good habits of compassion and forgiveness.
+Other than the spiritual and religious benefits, Ramadan fasting, which is very similar to intermittent fasting, has some proven medical benefits for both the physical and the mental health.
+It allows the digestive system to rest and helps in lowering the blood glucose and cholesterol levels as well as blood pressure, and of course helps you lose weight and get in shape.
+On the mental level, it helps in self-discipline and control, and teaches to avoid bad habits like anger and helps starting good habits of compassion and forgiveness.

 What happens to the body during fasting?